 Our contractors are from Dodd Group and they carry out all the services to gas appliances for us.
 The service is completely free and only take about 30 minutes to do.
 If gas appliances are not serviced, they could become dangerous and give off poisonous gases carbon monoxide, which can be fatal.

 Before your home is due for its service, Dodd Group will write to you.
 They’ll give you a fixed appointment date with either a morning or afternoon slot.
-In the letter, there will be a Freephone number which you’ll need to call to confirm the appointment or to book a more convenient one.
+In the letter, there will be a freephone number which you’ll need to call to confirm the appointment or to book a more convenient one.
 Appointments are available:

-During daylight hours in the winter; and
+During daylight hours in the winter and Saturdays from 8am until noon.

 You can’t see it, you can’t smell it, and you can’t taste it, but it can kill in twenty minutes.